Fueled by Passion, Built by Volunteers

 - Connects them with the calm and tranquility of the Lake Erie vista and the feeling of peace it inspires

 - Affirms the momentum and sense of justice that stems from the Conservancy’s 20 year preservation movement

 The truth is that everyone is moved by something personal to take action for Graycliff – whether it’s to give, to volunteer, or simply to pass along the story of how volunteers started a movement to save this beautiful landmark, Wright’s “Jewel on the Lake.”
 Twenty years and $5 million later, the story is still unfolding.

 Join us now to help write the final chapters of this restoration story.

 - Docents – Tour leaders who interpret the historic house and grounds.

-- Cleaning and Maintenance Volunteers – Folks who can help with the upkeep of our four structures.
+- Housekeeping – Folks who can help with the upkeep and housekeeping of our four structures.

 Simply reply by indicating your field of interest to firstname.lastname@example.org.
 Or, please fill out our online form here!